OpenMoonRay/openmoonray-docs/docs/user-reference/tools/arras_render.md

                                     gui window
+  --overlayFont arg (=Arial)        Font to use when overlay is enabled --overlaySize arg (=32)           Font size to use when overlay is enabled --telemetry                       Display telemetry info in an overlay in the
+                                    gui window
-  --overlayFont arg (=Arial)        Font to use when overlay is enabled --overlaySize arg (=32)           Font size to use when overlay is enabled --rdl arg                         Path to RDL input file(s) --exr arg                         Path to output EXR file --num-mcrt arg (=1)               Number of MCRT computations to use (implies
+  --rdl arg                         Path to RDL input file(s) --exr arg                         Path to output EXR file --num-mcrt arg (=1)               Number of MCRT computations to use (implies